SamBkamp/neo-hide-comnt/README.md

 # hide-comnt.el

  A refresh over the old hide-comnt.el plugin.
-So far it only works for C inline comments.
+So far it only works for inline comments in C, Java, asm (including nasm-mode) and python.

 `C-x w` to hide the comments on a single line

 `C-x r` to hide comments on lines in the marked region

-install by opening the scratch page `C-x b RET *scratch* RET` and paste the following line:
+install by opening the scratch page `C-x b RET *scratch* RET` or the mini-buffer `M-:` and paste the following line:

 ```lisp